 I publish a post once a week (follow @SaraMartinUAB).
 Comments are very welcome!
-Download the yearly volumes from http://ddd.uab.cat/record/116328.
-Visit my website http://gent.uab.cat/saramartinalegre/.
+Download the yearly volumes from https://ddd.uab.cat/record/116328, and visit my website https://gent.uab.cat/saramartinalegre/.
 The Spanish version of the blog is available from https://blogs.uab.cat/saramartinalegre/es/